Bad Google Maps Android location, what should I do?

 Make sure your Wi-Fi or cellular data connection is stable.
 If you have connection issues, Google Maps will not load correctly.

-Deactivate your Internet connection, restart your phone, then sign in again.
+Deactivate your Internet connection, restart your phone, and then log in again.
 Check to see if you notice any improvements in the accuracy of location services.

-By the way, if you know you might be out of reach, download Google Maps offline ahead of time.
+By the way, if you know you might be out of range, download Google Maps offline in advance.
 This way, you will still be able to navigate to your destination even if you lose network coverage.

 3. Calibrate the Google Maps settings